ID-Chain/IEA-API/README.md

 -   Running [MongoDB] instance which is used for persistence on top of Indy-DLT to support stateless REST API.

--   Check [Install MongoDB Community Edition] on how to install MongoDB on your system.
+-   Libindy v1.6.x installed on your system.

+-   Configuration either through environment variables or .env

+-   A `pool_transactions_genesis` file for the running pool.

 > NOTE: libindy creates a `.indy_client` directory in your home directory
 > to store data.
 If API does not connect correctly to the pool, please